Beth Watson, Lynn Carroll Funk, Audrey Flannery Wilhelmson, and Colleen D. Flannery, and Lorcan O'Flannery contributed to this family history.

 Sometime before 1845, John and Catherine's second son Thomas married Mary.

-In 1848, John and Catherine's first son James married Mary Murray.
+On February 3, 1848, John and Catherine's first son James married Mary Murray.
+The witness was Bridget Flannery.

 Baltimore.
 The Flannery family immigrated to America over a period of years.
 In 1852, two of their sons, James and Patrick, immigrated to Baltimore, Maryland, arriving there aboard the ship William Patten on May 10, 1852.
 The 1855 Baltimore directory shows James Flannery, a laborer, living at 170 Columbia.
 Records of the Baltimore & Ohio Railroad show James Flannery working in the Rd.
 Way Department in 1855 for $1 a day.